 After graduate school, Joseph was hired by the Lakewood Police Department, NJ, as a crime analyst and statistician.
 He was responsible for crime mapping and crime prevention strategies utilizing geographic information system (GIS) data and analysis, grant writing, and training officers on specialized topics.

-Joseph then was hired as a Special Agent with the Drug Enforcement Administration and graduated from the DEA Training Academy in Quantico, VA.
+Joseph was then hired as a Special Agent with the Drug Enforcement Administration and graduated from the DEA Training Academy in Quantico, VA.
 He was initially assigned to the Newark, NJ Field Division then transferred to the Miami, FL Field Division.
 While in Miami, Joseph was assigned to a Title-III wiretap group and a Tactical Diversion Squad (TDS).
 He received numerous awards from DEA, local governments, and private organizations while he served with DEA.
 He was promoted to Supervisory Special Agent in 2012 and transferred to the Phoenix Field Division, Arizona where he retired in 2018.

 After retiring from the DEA, Joseph worked as an Operations Manager for the TJX Companies in Tucson, AZ.
-During this time, Joseph earned his Master Black Belt certification in Lean Six Sigma, as well as certifications in Project Management, DEI Leadership, Agile, and Scrum Master.
+During this time, Joseph earned his Master Black Belt certification in Lean Six Sigma, as well as certifications in Project Management, Agile, and Scrum Master.

-In 2020, Joseph began working at Amistades in Tucson, AZ as Director, and was responsible for all programs and supervising all staff, contractors, interns, and volunteers.
+In 2020, Joseph began working at a nonprofit in Tucson, AZ as Director, and was responsible for all programs and supervising all staff, contractors, interns, and volunteers.
 He oversaw grant prospecting, writing, and management and ultimately increased the agency's operational budget by 300% in his time there.
-Joseph also provided high-level strategic, financial, technical, operational, cultural, and managerial guidance to the executive staff.
+Joseph also provided high-level strategic, financial, technical, operational, cultural, legal, and managerial guidance to the executive staff.
 Joseph resigned from his position as Director on Independence Day, July 4th, 2024 to officially open the Arizona Border Alliance.

 Joseph has volunteered as a suicide counselor since 2018 and has helped hundreds of people through crisis situations.
 He also volunteers at the local animal shelters in Tucson to help dogs and cats get adopted.